 The rooms: rustic, but above all cosy.
 There was a survey that said – surrounded by Swiss pine – you sleep much deeper and that the pulse rate is slower during the day.
 Some of the rooms have their own fireplace and even their own sauna in the bathroom.
-But the loveliest thing is the warmth that such a room radiates, which probably has to do with the fact, that even technical things like the television and telephone are paneled in wood.
+But the loveliest thing is the warmth that such a room radiates, which probably has to do with the fact, that even technical things like the television and telephone are panelled in wood.
 In fact, the only things without wood are the remote control and the tablecloth.

 The next morning: breakfast.
 Breakfast is a bit like the weather.
 If it’s not right, it can spoil the holiday.
 However, we have rarely seen a breakfast like the one you receive in the Stanglwirt (and we have seen lots of beautiful places).
 You have to ask yourself the question, if you can eat enough to stock up on food for the next few days.

-In the mornings, most of the guests distribute themselves around the various skiing areas.
+In the wintertime, most of the guests distribute themselves around the various skiing areas.
 It takes about 15 minutes to get to the Kitzbühel skiing area.
 And only three minutes away, you enter the SkiWelt Wilder Kaiser – Brixental, the largest interconnected skiing area in Austria!
 What we notice: There are lots of families consisting of various generations.
-Maria Hauser-Lederer, the junior boss and daughter of the house-patron Balthasar Hauser, tells of guests that have been coming here with their whole family for 50 years.
+Maria Hauser, the junior boss and daughter of the house-patron Balthasar Hauser, tells of guests that have been coming here with their whole family for 50 years.
 Every year, same place, same time.

 In the meantime, the wellness area has become its own park: there’s even a grotto and an aquarium.
 But even here, despite the size, everything is cosy.